lkarlason/hackyourworld-nodejs-template/README.md

 Go to [DockerHub](https://hub.docker.com/).
 Sign up for an account with your email address.

 ## Deploy on Code Engine
 You need an account on Dockerhub to deploy the app on Code Engine.
+Make sure your github repository is public.
 1. Search for Code Engine in the IBM Catalog
 2. Press "Start creating" under "Start with source code"
 3. Choose your project